folio-org/okapi/examples/curl-examples.md

 ```
 curl -w '\n' -D -  http://localhost:9130/sample-module/
 ```
-But of course OKAPI can not know which tenant it is that is wanting to use our sample module, so it can not allow such, and returns a 403 forbidden.
+But of course Okapi can not know which tenant it is that is wanting to use our sample module, so it can not allow such, and returns a 403 forbidden.

 We need to pass the tenant in our request: